fmaste/Haskell/doc/EvaluationStrategies.md

 # Evaluation Strategies

-The evaluation strategy determines how to evaluate the arguments of a function during function application.
+The evaluation strategy determines how to evaluate argument expressions during function application.

-Evaluation strategies combined with the more specific notions of binding strategies that determine what kind of value to pass to the function, form the
-***parameter passing techniques*** as classified by Erik Crank and Matthias Felleisen in
+Evaluation strategies combined with the more specific notion of binding strategies that are the ones that determine what kind of value to pass to the function, form the ***parameter passing techniques*** as classified by Erik Crank and Matthias Felleisen in
 [Parameter-passing and the lambda calculus](https://doi.org/10.1145/99583.99616).

 The choice of a parameter-passing technique is an important element in the